Antonio Anglés: The Alcàsser crime

 On the night of 13 November 1992 Antonio Anglés, well known as Asukiki or "Sugar", went for a drive in the Opel Corsa of his friend Miguel Ricart Tárrega (Catarroja, 1969) who was with him.
 While they were driving along the road they saw three girls who were hitchhiking to a party which the Picassent High School was holding in the Coolor nightclub.
 Anglés asked them if they were going to Coolor and so the three girls got into the car.

 When they arrived at Coolor, Anglés told Ricart to continue driving.
 The girls started screaming.
-Right after, Anglés pulled out a 9 mm short caliber Star gun.
+Right after, Anglés pulled out a 9 mm short calibre Star gun.
 He hit them with the butt of the gun and then he tied them up.
 Ricart drove the car to Catadau.
 This was the area where Anglés used to hide when the Guardia Civil were looking for him.
 He suggested the half fallen hut of La Romana as a place to take the girls.
 Two of the girls were raped by both Anglés and Ricart.
 Later, they decided to tie them up and return to the town to look for food.
 When they came back, they raped the third girl.
 Then they dug a pit and forced them to go into it, where they shot and buried them.
 They picked up the cartridges of the gun and cleaned the car.

 An intense search to find the girls began.
 On 27 January 1993, after heavy rains, the soil softened and the bodies appeared.
 Two beekeepers who were taking care of their beehives came across the pit.
 In the investigation, the Civil Guard found one of Ricart's gloves; a social security slip in the name of Enrique Anglés Martins, Antonio's brother; and a gun cartridge in the pit.